ganzabeans/Minesweeper-3D/index.md

 - Flag

-### BoardController
+### Board Controller

-The Board Controller is the Control between the graphical interface and the actual calculations of the game.
-It manages the Board (game calculations), the Cells (graphic cells that player interacts with), the Flags (graphic dots), as well as the Player itself.
+The `BoardController` is the Control between the graphical interface and the actual calculations of the game.
+It manages the `Board` (game calculations), the `Cell`s (graphic cells that player interacts with), the `Flag`s (graphic dots), as well as the Player itself.

 ```markdown